jsenv/file-size-impact/readme.md

 - Can track compressed file size
 - Configurable to create group of files according to your project.
 For exemple you can create one group with critical files and a second one for less important files.

-# Size impact legend
+# Pull request comment

-There is two parts composing the size impact comment that are presented in this section: `group summary` and `size impact`.
+This section document how to read two parts of the size impact comment: `group summary` and `size impact`.

 ![legend of pull request comment](./docs/comment-legend.png)